michaelskyf/OpenFaker/README.md

 # DEPRECATED & NOT FINISHED!!!
-Once I find some free time, I'll rewrite it
+Once I find some free time, I'll rewrite it ( sadly, I study and work at the same time 😢 )

 # OpenFaker
 ### XPosed module which fakes system information